 Plan Convexity is the horizontal component of curvature.
 It measures the rate of change of the aspect along a contour, orthogonal to the direction of the steepest slope, where the effects of gravity are minimized.

 Longitudinal Convexity measures the curvature orthogonally in the downslope.
-It intersects with the plane of the slope normal and the aspect direction.
+It intersects with the plane of the surface normal and the aspect direction.
 It can determine whether flowing water will accelerate or decelerate over a given point.

 Cross-sectional Convexity measures the curvature orthogonally across the steepest downhill direction.
-It intersects with the plane of the slope normal and the perpendicular aspect direction.
+It intersects with the plane of the surface normal and the perpendicular aspect direction.
 It can determine whether flowing water will converge or diverge over a given point.

 Minimum Curvature is the smallest local curvature in any direction, and Maximum Curvature is the largest local curvature in any direction.
 Both measures apply to the entire surface.